SPAC trading pops deflate as 'exuberance and greed' depart

 SPAC stocks have traditionally traded close to their $10 IPO price until they announce a merger.
 However, exuberance over the last few months resulted in many being bid up on speculation that the SPAC would ultimately merge with a company that would be well-received by the market.

-The decline in enthusiasm has set in a week after the news broke SPACs had surpassed the $83.4 billion through IPOs the sector raised in all of 2020, which had been a record year.
+The decline in enthusiasm has set in a week after news that SPACs had surpassed the $83.4 billion through IPOs the sector raised in all of 2020, which had been a record year.

 Some 294 SPACs have raised $95.7 billion so far this year, with a further 229 seeking a little over $58 billion in the pre-IPO stage, according to information provider SPAC Research.

 “We’re seeing so many SPACs.
-There’s a finite amount of capital at the IPO level that is available for SPACs and there’s not an endless pool of capital,” said Harris Arch, SPAC Portfolio Manager at hedge fund DuPont Capital.
+There’s a finite amount of capital at the IPO level that is available for SPACs and there’s not an endless pool of capital,” said Harris Arch, SPAC Portfolio Manager at asset management firm DuPont Capital.

 The rocky performance of new deals has the potential to slow the pace of new IPOs given that investors can buy existing SPACs below $10 instead of purchasing new SPACs at a $10 price.